Monthly Archives: March 2023

 What is solar energy?

-How is solar energy generated?
+How is solar energy turned into usable power?

 Solar energy can be harnessed using multiple methods, the most common method uses photovoltaic systems.
 Photovoltaics are used in solar cells and panels which form what is known as arrays when they are placed together in groups.
 Photovoltaics use semiconductors such as silicone to absorb sunlight and generate electricity in the form of a direct current.
 When the energy has been generated, it is then converted into an alternating current so that it can power objects within a building, which is completed by an inverter.